CodeYourFuture/syllabus/docs/db/week-3/lesson.md

 ### What Can We Do After an Insert?

-- We must start checking for errors in the executution of the SQL.
+- We must start checking for errors in the execution of the SQL.
 This applies to all commands, not just INSERT.
-- If the table has an autoincrementing primary key we can obtain the value for the new row and return it to the browser.
+- If the table has an auto-incrementing primary key we can obtain the value for the new row and return it to the browser.
 This is often required for subsequent actions in the use case.
 - The new data can be logged to the console (although this is not common practice).
 - ... and so forth ...